BADTEMPER666/eZHook/README.md

 ## Rate-Limit
 Discord will rate limit you most likely, but you can just spam it again after a few seconds

+## Usage
+* Open cmd.cs
+* Search for Webhook.Send
+* Input the details, the url, the username of the webhook, and the content you want to send
+* Build/Debug the program

 ## Legal
 I am not responsiable for anything you do.
 This is for educational purposes only.